A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Preliminaries

 \background{Node degree and hyperedge size distributions.} With the basic concepts of node degrees and hyperedge sizes, given a hypergraph $H = (V, E)$, we can numerically summarize $H$ by its node degree and hyperedge size distributions.
 Formally, the node degree distribution of $H$ is a function $\operatorname{dist}_{H}^{(nd)}: \bbN \to [0, 1]$, where $\operatorname{dist}_{H}^{(nd)}(i) = \abs{\setbr{v \in V: d(v; H) = i}} / \abs{V}$; and the hyperedge size distribution of $H$ is a function $\operatorname{dist}_{H}^{(hs)}: \bbN \to [0, 1]$, where $\operatorname{dist}_{H}^{(hs)}(i) = \abs{\setbr{e \in E: \abs{e} = i}} / \abs{E}$.

 \background{Heavy-tailed distributions.} {Heavy-tailed distributions are defined as distributions with tails heavier than those of exponential distributions~\citep{asmussen2003applied}.
 That is, the probability (or frequency) of high values decreases slower in heavy-tailed distributions than in exponential distributions.
 As a result, if a quantity follows a heavy-tailed distribution, one may expect to observe that most values are small, while extreme high values likely exist.
 Two typical types of heavy-tailed distributions are power-law and log-normal distributions.
 A widely considered power-law distribution is the Pareto distribution~\citep{arnold2014pareto}.
 If a random variable $X_P$ follows a Pareto distribution, the survival function of $X_P$ has the form $\Pr(X_P>x) = $, for some constants $x_m, \alpha > 0$.
 A random variable $X_L > 0$ follows a log-normal distribution if and only if $\ln(X_L)$ follows a normal distribution.
-See Figure~\ref{fig:heavy_tailed} for illustrative examples of heavy-tailed distributions.}

 \background{Dyadic projections.} Dyadic projections approximate hypergraphs by pairwise graphs.
 Two common ways of dyadic projections are \textit{clique expansions} and \textit{star expansions}. {By default, we consider unweighted dyadic projections, and explicit clarification will be added for exceptions.}